Cache County School District

 Cache County School District is a school district located in Cache County, Utah, United States.
-It serves all the communities within Cache County, except the city of Logan (which is served by Logan City School District).
+It serves all the communities within Cache County, except most of the city of Logan (which is served by Logan City School District).
 It is one of 41 school districts within the state and 10th largest in terms of student enrollment.

 Communities served

 The Cache County School District serves the following communities: